Fish Lead Free

 • Shane Renwick, Representative from the Canadian Veterinary Medical Association

 Let’s Get the Lead Out continues to build in size and scope.
-To date there 27 Lake Associations around the province engaged in promoting lead-free fishing on their area lakes.
+To date, there are more than 27 Lake Associations around the province engaged in promoting lead-free fishing on their area lakes.

 It’s a preventable tragedy – and together, we can make positive change!